-Our starting assumption is that the relations are mutually reinforcing and symbiotic rather than adversarial, but this is an open and empirical question explored in the project.
-We rely on complementary forms of primary material in our case studies.
+The project addresses two scholarly and related themes: (1) journalism in different media systems and the relationship between journalists and sources; and (2) empowerment of prime ministers in parliamentary democracies.
+The project goes beyond existing research in two central respects.
+First, it integrates the two themes above.
+Second, the project includes and assesses the full spectrum of government–media relations—personal as well as impersonal relations.
+Theoretically, analyses are based on a combination of theories: the exchange model, the mediatization of politics, executive power, and theories from comparative media research.
+Methodologically, we rely on complementary forms of primary material in our case studies.
 Interviews is our main research technique.
 The project adopts a comparative research design, with empirical research in a cross-national context.
 There is variation in our set of selected countries both regarding media system and political system.
-All the participating researchers work with the same research problem in a comparative research design, and in a concerted effort to exploit the synergies between the academic disciplines of political science and journalism/media studies.
+All the participating researchers work with the same research problem in a concerted effort to exploit the synergies between the academic disciplines of journalism, media and communication studies, and political science.
 The project is inter-disciplinary by linking these academic disciplines, on the basis of our shared concern with political communication.